 Food Action Board (FAB): Our pioneering FAB program empowers low-income community members to fight for their own futures and build the anti-hunger movement by helping them develop their leadership, advocacy, and community organizing skills.
 FAB Members take on key positions and leadership roles in efforts at the city, state, and federal levels aimed at promoting food security and economic opportunity.
 In the past year, Hunger Free America has worked with 60 community members in five different under-resourced neighborhoods throughout New York City to fight for their own futures and build the anti-hunger movement by helping them develop their leadership, advocacy, and community organizing skills.

 Strategic Volunteerism Program: Our ground-breaking Ending Hunger Through Citizen Service initiative connects people and groups with skills-based and high-impact volunteer opportunities that make the biggest difference in the national fight against hunger.
 Our newly launched web site, HungerVolunteer.org, offers hunger organizations and the public innovative strategies and tools for engaging volunteers in effective activities to build the capacity of nonprofit groups, increase participation in government nutrition assistance programs, and advocate for improved economic and governmental policies.
-In 2018, Hunger Free America had a total of 381 volunteers who served nearly 2,400 hours.
+Since March of this year, Hunger Free America has had 400 volunteers work on COVID-19 related projects, serving approximately 1,362 hours.

 USDA Clearinghouse: Our USDA National Hunger Hotline is a resource for individuals and families seeking information about how to obtain emergency food.
 The Hotline staff connects callers with emergency food providers in their community, government assistance programs, and various social services such as SNAP, WIC, and Summer Meals.
-Working under contract from the federal government, in 2018, we enabled more than 20,000 individuals and families to access non-profit and government food resources.
+Working under contract from the federal government, we enabled more than 8,305 individuals and families to access non-profit and government food resources in 2019.